Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 ![Screenshot of Linux terminal showing the run of the command "more courses/instances-management/outputs/instances-creation-output/instance01.txt" which displays the contents of that file, with the "InstanceID" field and its value circled.](../fig/02-instances-management/07-results-of-running-csinstance_create.sh-instance01-id.png){: width="900px"}
 ![Screenshot of Linux terminal showing the run of the command "more courses/instances-management/outputs/ip-addresses-allocation-output/elastic-IPaddress-for-instance01.txt" which displays the contents of that file, with the "AllocationID" field and its value circled.](../fig/02-instances-management/08-results-of-running-csinstance_create.sh-eip-allocation-id.png){: width="900px"}

-# 6. Stop, Start and Delet Instances - when and how
+# 6. Stop, Start and Delete Instances - when and how

 When you create instances through running `csinstances_create.sh`, the instances and their related resources (login key file, etc.) are created and configured first; then the instances are run (launched/started), and are left running until you either stop them or delete them.